Wanderers (comics): Post-Crisis

-The new Wanderers later solve the murder of their original selves and become agents of the United Planets.
+The new Wanderers go on to solve the murder of their original selves and become agents of the United Planets.
+On the group's final mission, Celebrand is successfully cloned back to life.

 2004 Legion

 In the "Threeboot", the Wanderers are a black ops superhero team created by the United Planets to battle the Dominators.
 All of the Wanderers except Lightning Lord (Mekt Ranzz) are killed fighting the Dominators.
-Mekt then recruits heroes such as Polar Boy, Inferno, White Witch, Nemesis Kid, and Plant Lad and recreated the team.
+Mekt then recruits heroes such as Polar Boy, Inferno, White Witch, Nemesis Kid, and Plant Lad and recreates the team.
 The Wanderers join forces with the Legion to stop a Dominator invasion of the United Planets.
 After helping the Legion defeat the Dominators, the Wanderers are offered Legion membership by Supergirl, but flee when Mekt is arrested for mind-controlling the population of his home planet Winath.
 Other members of the team included a figure resembling Legion of Super-Villains member Tyr and the team's coordinator Tarik.

 The members of this version of the Wanderers includes: